 Therefore, it is safe to assume that introducing pista nuts early in your baby's diet is not a cause for concern.
 However, introduce it slowly and cautiously to find out whether your baby has any allergy to pista nuts.

 - Good source of energy: Snacking on nuts, including pistachio, keeps your child energetic, active and healthy.

 - High in dietary fiber: It aids in digestion and prevents constipation in babies.

 - Rich in antioxidants: It helps in reducing inflammation and developing immunity against diseases.

 - Good source of protein: Pistachios contain vital amino acids which aid in growth and development.

 - Contains essential vitamins: It is a good source of vitamins B1, B6, C, E and folate.
 Vitamin B6 and C are essential to strengthen immune function.
 Vitamin B6 also plays a vital role in forming a healthy nervous system and aids cognitive development.

 Is pista safe to eat during pregnancy?

 Including nutritious foods in the diet is essential during pregnancy.
-In pregnant women, snacking on pistachio nuts not only helps in maintaining an optimum blood pressure and blood sugar level, but also boosts immunity and keeps undue weight gain in check.
-Pistachio nuts also contain many essential nutrients and vitamins required for the healthy development of the foetus.
+In pregnant women, snacking on pistachio nuts not only helps in maintaining optimum blood pressure and blood sugar level but also boosts immunity and keeps undue weight gain in check.
+Pistachio nuts also contain many essential nutrients and vitamins required for the healthy development of the fetus.
 Also, recent studies suggest that eating nuts during pregnancy can lower the risk of the baby developing an allergy to them.